rasmus-kirk/halo/documents/thesis/05-arith/03-arithmetization.md

 ## Introduction to the Formal Specification

-We define the following and then describe the plonk protocol to highlight the role of the arithmetization pipeline.
+We define the following and then describe the \Plonk  protocol to highlight the role of the arithmetization pipeline.

 \begin{notation}[Universe]
-Naively, a set of all sets.
+Informally, a set of all sets such that one can quantify over sets without defining them.
 \end{notation}
 \newcommand{\Uni}{\mathcal{U}}
 $$
 \Uni
 $$

-- *motivation*: Quantify over sets without defining them.

 \begin{notation}[Type Annotation]
-Naively, an assertion that an element belongs strictly to a set; $\exists!
+Informally, an assertion that an element belongs strictly to a set.
+\end{notation}
+$$
+x: A
+$$

+\motivnot  it concisely expresses that element $x$ strictly belongs to set $A$ where $A$ is unique; $\exists!
 A. x \in A$.

+\begin{notation}[First order logic quantifiers] Instead of quantifying with colons, we quantify with dots to clearly disambiguate the notation from type annotations.
 \end{notation}

 $$
-x: A
+\exists!
+A. x \in A \mapsto \exists!
+A: x \in A
 $$

 \begin{notation}[Function Type]